What is Sag in a Transmission Line?

-- When same leveled two supports hold the conductor, bend shape arises in the conductor.
+- When the same leveled two supports hold the conductor, a bent shape arises in the conductor.
 Sag is very small with respect to the span of the conductor.

 - The tension in each point of the conductor acts always tangentially.

-- Again the horizontal component of the tension of conductor is constant throughout conductor length.
+- Again the horizontal component of the tension of the conductor is constant throughout conductor length.

-- The tension at supports is nearly equal to the tension at any point of the conductor.
+- The tension at supports is nearly equal to the tension at any point in the conductor.

 - When supports are at equal levels

 - When supports are not at equal levels

 The formula to calculate sag changes based on whether the support levels (i.e. the transmission towers holding up the overhead conductor) are at the same level.

 Sag calculation for supports are at equal levels

 Suppose, AOB is the conductor.
 A and B are points of supports.
 Point O is the lowest point and the midpoint.